joshuahector86/professional_site_2023/README.md

 ## Tools

-This is a project done with React JS and SASS.
+This is a vite built project done with React JS and SASS.
 Everything is built from scratch with the only additives of react-scroll and react-icons.
 The project was done using React version 18.2.0 and NPM version 9.3.1

 ## Running the project